Oneflow-Inc/oneflow-documentation/en/docs/cookies/serving.md

 ]
 ```

-Next we explain the configuration items in turn.
+Next we explain the configuration items one by one.

 ```python
 name: "fast_neural_style"
 ```

-The `name` field（!字段不确定是不是用field) is used to specified model.
-This line indicates that when using `fast_neural_style` model, its name needs to be the same as the model folder name introduced above.
+The `name` field is used to specify the model.
+This line indicates that we use the `fast_neural_style` model, whose name needs to be the same as the model's folder name mentioned above.

 ```
 backend: "oneflow"
 ```

-`backend` deployed with Oneflow is used to specify the Triton backend, and this field must be specified as `oneflow`.
+`backend` specifies the Triton backend.
+If you deploy with Oneflow, this field must be specified as `oneflow`.

-Next the shapes of input and output in model need to be defined.
-We need to fill in the order of according to their name fields, and the naming format is `INPUT_<index>` and `OUTPUT_<index>`, using `<index>` to indicate the order of model input.
+Next we need to define the shapes of input and output.
+For the name field, we need to follow the input and output order of the model and the format is `INPUT_<index>` and `OUTPUT_<index>`, where `<index>` indicates the order of model's input or output.
 Start at 0 by default.
-The `data_type` field defines the data type, and the `dims` defines the shape of the tensor.
+The `data_type` field defines the data type, and `dims` defines the shape of the tensor.

 ```
 input [